Cheesy Spiralized Potato Casserole

 Instructions

-• Preheat oven to 375 degrees.
-Lightly butter a 9x13-inch baking dish, add spiralized potatoes; set aside.
+• Preheat the oven to 375 degrees Fahrenheit (190 degrees Celsius).
+Lightly butter a 9x13-inch baking dish, add the spiralized potatoes, and set aside.

-• In a large non-stick skillet over medium heat, melt butter, then add the shallot, celery and leek.
-Saute until soft and tender, about 4 minutes, then add flour.
-Using a whisk, move the flour around to prevent it from burning, cook for about a minute.
-Slowly pour in the chicken broth, whisking continuously, then the cream.
+• In a large non-stick skillet over medium heat, melt the butter, then add the shallot, celery, and leek.
+Sauté until soft and tender, about 4 minutes, then add the flour.
+Using a whisk, move the flour around to prevent it from burning; cook for about a minute.
+Slowly pour in the chicken broth, whisking continuously, then add the cream.
 Add the salt, garlic powder, pepper, paprika, and thyme.
-Bring mixture to a simmer, cook for 8 minutes or until thickened, whisking every few minutes.
-Remove from the heat and whisk in the sour cream and 1 ½ cups of grated cheese.
-Pour over the potatoes, top with remaining cheese.
+Bring the mixture to a simmer and cook for 8 minutes, or until thickened, whisking every few minutes.
+Remove from the heat and whisk in the sour cream and 1½ cups of grated cheese.
+Pour over the potatoes and top with the remaining cheese.

-• Place in oven and bake for 20 minutes, then cover with foil and continue baking for 30-40 more minutes.
-Pull out a sprialized potato to check for doneness.
-The potatoes should be tender, but should still have their shape intact.
-Continue baking for an additional 10-15 minutes if needed (up to 30 if you're using an extra deep 9x9 dish- see post above).
-Remove the foil, remove from the oven and allow to cool for 15 minutes before serving.
+• Place in the oven and bake for 20 minutes, then cover with foil and continue baking for 30–40 more minutes.
+Pull out a spiralized potato to check for doneness.
+The potatoes should be tender but still hold their shape.
+Continue baking for an additional 10–15 minutes if needed (up to 30 minutes if you're using an extra-deep 9x9 dish—see post above).
+Remove the foil, take the dish out of the oven, and let it cool for 15 minutes before serving.

 NOTES

--If you want to make this a one-dish meal, try adding chunks of chicken or ham along with peas or broccoli!
+-To make this a one-dish meal, add chunks of chicken or ham along with peas or broccoli for extra heartiness.

 Nutrition